gcgov/sipxecs-voicemail-transcription/README.md

 - Python3
 - Credentials for the Google CLOUD SPEECH API (https://cloud.google.com/speech/)

+## Installing with install.sh
+ 1. Download entire package into a local directory
+ 2. cd into that directory and run install.sh

 ## Manual Install for CentOS 6
  1. Install Python3 and pip